jonnius/camera-scanner/README.md

-# camera-scanner
+# Camera Scanner

-Ubuntu Touch Camera Scanner App
+Use your camera to scan documents